dassana-io/enterprise-docs/docs/query/SLQ.md

 SLQ unlike regular SQL allows searching multiple schemas as the same time.
 This is done by either using the `ALL` keyword (shorthand: `*`) reference or by providing an array of `app_id`.

 Limitations:
 1. Only Meta References and Normalized Fields are allowed.
-Normalized fields restricts apply as usual.
+Normalized fields restrictions apply as usual.
 2. Functions only allows Meta References or Literals as args.
 Regular fields are not allowed.

 ## Literal